Voice Type

 Dangers of quick identification

-Most vocal pedagogues believe that it is essential to establish good vocal habits within a limited and comfortable range before attempting to classify the voice.[16]
+Many vocal pedagogues warn of the dangers of quick identification.
+Premature concern with classification can result in misclassification, with all its attendant dangers.
+Notable vocal pedagogue William Vennard has stated, "I never feel any urgency about classifying a beginning student.
+So many premature diagnoses have been proved wrong, and it can be harmful to the student and embarrassing to the teacher to keep striving for an ill-chosen goal.
+It is best to begin in the middle part of the voice and work upward and downward until the voice classifies itself."[13]
+Most vocal pedagogues believe that it is essential to establish good vocal habits within a limited and comfortable range before attempting to classify the voice.
 When techniques of posture, breathing, phonation, resonation, and articulation have become established in this comfortable area, the true quality of the voice will emerge and the upper and lower limits of the range can be explored safely.
-Only then can a tentative classification be arrived at, and it may be adjusted as the voice continues to develop.[16]
+Only then can a tentative classification be arrived at, and it may be adjusted as the voice continues to develop.[12]
 Many vocal pedagogues suggest that teachers begin by assuming that a voice is of a medium classification until it proves otherwise.
-The reason for this is that the majority of individuals possess medium voices and therefore this approach is less likely to mis-classify or damage the voice.[3]
+The reason for this is that the majority of individuals possess medium voices and therefore this approach is less likely to misclassify or damage the voice.[6]

 Choral music classification